timaah/rank1-lawllama/README.md

 ```

 ## Citing
-If you use rank1 in your research, please cite our work:
+If you use rank1 you can cite:

 ```bibtex
 @article{weller2025rank1,